-Just Eat have somewhere around 800 components and about 95 engineering teams as of - when I last checked.
+Just Eat have somewhere around 800 components and about 95 engineering teams at the time of writing.

 Keeping the beast running, and it's customers fed is pretty important since we make most of our money from orders.
 If you can't place an order, we can't make money, so up-time and reliability are pretty crucial to the business.
 Over the years we've added small rituals and strategies that we found really helpful in keeping things running.